| Barry MacDonnell's

 | ALBUM - Insert

-a group of photos or other graphic images from your disk or digital camera into a
+a group of photos or other graphic images from your disk or digital device into a

 Insert 2 per page, 4 per page, or the maximum allowed per page (depending on the default size)